AhsanIqbal-web/AhsanIqbal-web/README.md

 - 👋 Hi, I’m @AhsanIqbal-web
 - 👀 I’m interested in Gaming.
-- 🌱 I’m currently learning Game development
+- 🌱 I’m currently working as a Data Analyst.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me.
-Here is my Linked in profile. https://www.linkedin.com/in/muhammad-ahsan-iqbal-45595b206/
+Here is my LinkedIn profile. https://www.linkedin.com/in/muhammad-ahsan-iqbal-45595b206/

 <!---
 AhsanIqbal-web/AhsanIqbal-web is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.